Raise your hand if you’ve ever felt like writing an About Me page was the hardest thing to do.

-On Sue’s about page, for example, she immediately identifies exactly who her target audience is.
+On my about page, for example, I immediately identify exactly who my target audience is.

 This is very bold because if you were not a blogger you would leave.
 If you were, you would feel you’ve just found your place and keep reading.

-Alternatively, you could open with a thought-provoking question as I’ve done on my about page.
+Alternatively, you could open with a thought-provoking question as this blogger has done on her about page.